solid/data-interoperability-panel/resource-metadata/hypothesis.md

 The Descriptive metadata resource for a given resource is discovered by the client via ```rel=describedby```.
 Conversely, the resource being described by a Descriptive metadata resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#resource```.

+A given Solid resource MUST NOT be directly associated with more than one Descriptive metadata resource.

 A Descriptive metadata resource MUST be deleted by the Solid server when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.

 Access or management of a Descriptive metadata resource by a given [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) is subject to the [modes of access](https://github.com/solid/web-access-control-spec#modes-of-access) granted per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.